-An argumentation framework can be simply represented as a directed graph whose vertices are the arguments and whose edges correspond to the elements of A. In Dung's work, arguments are atomic and cannot be analysed further.
-In this paper, however, we are concerned only with arguments about mappings.
+An argumentation framework can be simply represented as a directed graph whose vertices are the arguments and whose edges correspond to the elements of A. In this paper, we are concerned only with arguments about mappings.
 We can therefore define arguments as follows: